 Mixmaster Einstein on The Saturday Night Live Ain’t No Jive Chicago Dance Party

-It’s Just The Right Mix starring Mixmaster Einstein, a resident DJ on our Saturday Night Live Ain’ No Jive Dance Party
+Mixmaster Einstein is a resident DJ on our Saturday Night Live Ain’ No Jive Dance Party

-We’re in the old school mix with club classics, freestyle, house, ’80s, 90’s and more in the old school mix with Mixmaster Einstein
+We’re in the old school mix with club classics, freestyle, house, the ’80s, ’90s, and more with Mixmaster Einstein.

 Back in the day, people used to record the mixes on the radio so they wouldn’t miss them.
 People around the world have huge collections of those mixes from back in the day.